breki/demeton/pomodoro-Demeton.md

 ﻿- render the whole command description

+## Sat 19.10.
+- Finished implementing rendering of detailed help for command usage and parameters.

 ## Fri 18.10.
 - Unified the default parameter values into constants.
 - Implemented rendering of command arguments, options and switches.